As a freelance writer, your time is flexible to a great extent. But, sadly, one of the problems you will face is time management.

-And if you are reading this and asking, “where to start as a freelance writer?” you might find helpful tips in the article.
+If you are reading this and asking, “Where to start as a freelance writer?” you might find helpful tips in the article.

 You don’t have to settle for less.
-You can earn more, or you can be more than a freelance writer.
+You can earn more or be more than a freelance writer.

 Learn from my story.